 One could quite rightly argue that Abernethy made a series of bad decisions, such as coming out with the ill-fated Marlin and marketing the Ambassador as a full-sized car even though it was merely a stretched intermediate (go here for further discussion).
 However, AMC sales would likely have still sagged even if he had not made those mistakes.

 The most important reason why is that the mid-sized field, which had been AMC’s biggest source of sales, turned brutally competitive.
 By 1966 the Big Three fielded eight entries, and they were substantially redesigned every two years.
-Even if American Motors had been operating at the top of its game, it still would have had trouble keeping up because the automaker was so small and resource strapped.
+Even if American Motors had been operating at the top of its game, it still could have had trouble keeping up because the automaker was so small and resource strapped.

 Threat 2: Detroit went big on product proliferation